 Looking to the future

 Central is an independent training organisation and charity, registered charity number 285398.
 The school is currently a member school of the Conservatoire for Dance and Drama (CDD), but over the next few years will be moving towards greater independence.
 Central is seeking self-registration as an independent Higher Education Provider with the Office for Students, with plans to end its membership of CDD by 1 August 2022.
 This is earlier than the 2023 exit date formerly published on our website.
-As Central moves into our new home, The Countess of Wessex Studios in Southwark, this path towards greater autonomy and independence will allow the School to respond dynamically to the changing needs of the dance world, as well as engage in new partnerships and activities locally, nationally and internationally.
+This path towards greater autonomy and independence will allow the School to respond dynamically to the changing needs of the dance world, as well as engage in new partnerships and activities locally, nationally and internationally.
 All Central courses will continue to be validated by the University of Kent, and the CDD and Central will continue to support our students in the successful completion of their studies, aiming to ensure there is no disruption for those studying with us during the transition to independence.